tsnellgrove/dark_castle/castle_to_do.md

 				DONE: allows removal of post end() exit() calls; Use "if" to ensure credits only on end = win DECIDED AGAINST: try switcher routine for end() standardize return on trigger()
-		map routines graphicaly; consider "flattening" function calls (?) separate descriptions into text file and import at start of game document the terms of art (e.g. items vs. features vs. view_only)
+		consider normalizing pre - and post checks for verbs (??) map routines graphicaly; consider "flattening" function calls (?) separate descriptions into text file and import at start of game document the terms of art (e.g. items vs. features vs. view_only)